 This is the first in a five-part series dedicated to exploring the lives, ideas, and contributions of the five individuals most directly responsible for the Founding of the United States.
 Without the courageous actions of James Madison, Benjamin Franklin, John Adams, George Washington, and Thomas Jefferson, America would not be the country that it is today.
-In Part One, we discuss James Madison and his role in the backstory of the Constitution and its groundbreaking separation of powers doctrine.
+In Part One, we discuss James Madison and his role in the backstory of America’s limited government, the Constitution and its groundbreaking separation of powers doctrine.

 May 25, 1787.
 Philadelphia, Pennsylvania: The first day of the Constitutional Convention.